AlibabaCloudDocs/cdn/intl.en-US/EdgeRoutine/Introduction to EdgeRoutine/Fetch API.md

 -   Limits

     The useFinalURLS and error properties of the Response object are not in use.
-They do not take effect in the contexts of requests redirected to CDN nodes.
+They do not take effect in the contexts of requests that are redirected to CDN nodes.

 -   Use cases of the Response operation
     -   Fetches the HTTP status code: `response.status`.
     -   Fetches the reason phrase of a response: `response.statusText`.
     -   Fetches the response header: `response.headers`.
     -   Fetches the response URL: `response.url`.
     -   Fetches a list of URLs that redirect to other URLs: `response.urlList`.
-It is a non-standard method.
-Similar to the implementation of the Body mixin by the Response object, you can use similar methods to fetch the Body object.
+It is a non-standard method, which is similar to the implementation of the Body mixin by the Response object.
+You can use similar methods to fetch the Body object.

 ## FormData